Key Points

-During this crucial phase of puppyhood, it’s important to give your dog a place to call their own – that’s where crate training comes in.
-From providing a sense of security to helping with housebreaking, there are many benefits to crate training your pup, both for you and for them.
+During this crucial phase of puppyhood, giving your dog a place to call their own is essential — which is where crate training comes in.
+Learning how to crate train a puppy provides your new family member with a safe space and you with security and peace of mind.

-Wondering how to get started?
-This step-by-step guide will walk you through the process of how to crate train a puppy and offer some tips for success along the way.
+This step-by-step guide will show you how to crate train a puppy and offer tips for success.
+Plus, we’ll answer some common questions you may have.

-A dog crate, sometimes called a kennel, might seem like a simple tool for confinement – it has four walls, a door – it’s not all that different from a playpen.
-This simple object, however, can offer a number of important benefits for you and your new puppy.
+A dog crate, sometimes called a kennel, is a simple tool for confinement.
+It has four walls and a door — not all that different from a playpen.

-- Safety – Crate training helps give your puppy a safe place to call their own.
-This allows them to have a place where they can feel relaxed, comfortable, and they know they can take a break to rest safely if they need to do so.
-Giving your pup the opportunity to create their own space can also help prevent separation anxiety as they get older.
+Safety: Crate training helps give your puppy a safe space to call their own.
+This allows them to have a place to feel relaxed and comfortable.
+Allowing your pup to create their own space and be comfortable even when you’re gone for a while can also help prevent separation anxiety as they age.

-- Visibility – Training your pup to relax and spend quiet time in a crate can help you keep an eye on them while you’re multitasking, cooking, or when you have company over.
-New puppies can be mischievous – so allowing them to cuddle up in their crate with a bed and a toy can be useful to prevent them from getting into things like shoes, wires, or other objects you don’t want them to chew up.
+Visibility: Training your pup to relax and spend quiet time in a crate can help you keep an eye on them while you’re multitasking, cooking, or when you have company over.
+New puppies can be mischievous — so allowing them to cuddle up in their crate with a toy can help prevent them from getting into your shoes, wires, or other objects.

-- Travel – At some point over the course of your new dog’s life, they’ll likely travel in the car, on a plane, or have a boarding experience.
-Whether you’re headed to the vet’s office or a daycare facility, working on crate training early on in life can help prepare your dog for these future experiences and hopefully, make them more comfortable when they come along.
+Travel: At some point throughout your new dog’s life, they’ll likely travel in the car, on a plane, or have a boarding experience.
+Whether you’re headed to the vet for your pup’s next vaccine or a daycare facility, working on crate training early on in life can help prepare your dog for these future experiences and make them more comfortable.

-- Bonding – Finally, one of the best benefits of crate training is that it gives you an opportunity to work on training with your new puppy – which helps you create a closer bond between the two of you – and who doesn’t love that!
+Bonding: Finally, one of the best benefits of crate training is that it allows you to work on training with your new puppy.
+This helps you create a closer bond between the two of you — and who doesn’t love that?

 How to crate train a puppy in six simple steps

-Although the crate training process isn’t overly complex, it will take time, dedication, and patience to work through these steps with your puppy.
+Although the crate training process isn’t overly complex, working through these steps with your puppy will take time, dedication, and patience.

-Remember, the crate should be a positive experience for your pup.
 Take things slow and let your pup dictate the pace, especially when you’re just getting started.
+Here’s how to crate train a puppy effectively — so the experience is pleasant for you and your pup.

 Step 1: Choose the right crate